Keyboard shortcuts

 # Spawn agents with appropriate roles

-tt spawn designer --model claude
+tt spawn designer --cli claude

-tt spawn backend --model auggie
+tt spawn backend --cli auggie

-tt spawn tester --model codex
+tt spawn tester --cli codex-mini

 Step 3: Start the Mission